GildedPleb/hab-guide/src/pages/why.md

 > "Nodes can leave and rejoin the network at will"
 >
-> — Satoshi, Bitcoin White Paper
+> — Satoshi Nakamoto, Bitcoin White Paper

 Bitcoin uptime, as a whole, [is outstanding](https://bitcoinuptime.org/), but the low marks for the average node persist, for the average node does not have